Protecting Trees During Construction

 The Importance of Protecting a Tree's Root System

 Tree root systems contain large, woody roots, and small, short-lived absorbing roots.
-Large, woody roots are perennial and grow horizontally and are mostly in the top 6 to 24 inches of the soil (Figure 1).
+Large, woody roots are perennial and grow horizontally and are mostly in the top 15 to 60 cm (6 to 24 inches) of the soil (Figure 1).
 Their main functions include anchorage, water and mineral transport, and nutrient and water storage.

-Smaller absorbing roots, averaging 1/16 inch in diameter, constitute the majority of the root systems surface area.
+Smaller absorbing roots, averaging 0.16 cm (1/16 inch) in diameter, constitute the majority of the root system’s surface area.
 These roots grow outward and upward from the large roots, near the soil surface where minerals, water and oxygen are abundant.
 Their major function is to absorb water and minerals.

 Preventing Injury to Existing Trees

 Preventing damage is less costly than correcting it.
-Post highly-visible barricades and signs around the trees and areas to be protected (Figures 2 and 3).
+Post highly-visible and strong barricades and signs around the trees and areas to be protected (Figures 2 and 3).
 The optimal size of barricaded areas varies by tree species, size, and construction project.
 For recently planted trees (one to four years), the area under the branches (dripline) should be adequate.
-For minimal protection of trees older than four years, barricades should extend beyond the dripline; for each inch of diameter of the trees trunk, add extend the protection area an additional foot.
-For additional protection, a layer of wood chips (4 to 6 inches deep) can be placed around each tree prior to placement of the barricades.
+For minimal protection of trees older than four years, barricades should extend beyond the dripline; for each 2.5 cm (1 inch) of trunk diameter, extend the protection area an additional 30 cm (1 ft).
+For additional protection, a layer of wood chips 10 to 15 cm deep (4 to 6 inches) can be placed around each tree prior to placement of the barricades.
 Examine trees and barricades at least once a week during construction.

 Avoid Direct Injury to Existing Trees